Effect of cow manure’s particle size on the distribution of Coliform bacterial contamination in a soil column under grass cultivation

 Introduction

-The cow manure application is a common way to improve soil properties, however the uses will cause the bacteria contamination in the soil profile as well as the groundwater.
-It is crucial to monitor the amount of the bacterial transport and retention on the soil surface under cultivation condition.
-The literature review shows that the structure of manure, soil structure, cultivation, soil moisture and irrigation method are important on the transport and retention of bacteria in the porous media.
+The cow manure application is a common way to improve soil properties, however, the uses may cause bacteria contamination in the soil profile as well as the surface water and groundwater.
+Thus it is crucial to monitor the amount of bacterial transport and retention on the soil surface and deeper under cultivation conditions.
+The literature review shows that the structure of manure, soil structure, cultivation, soil moisture, soil salinity, and irrigation methods are important in the transport and retention of bacteria in the porous media.
+The plant’s roots cause cracks, creating preferential flow in the soil profile.
+Preferential flow accelerates pollutant transportation in the soil.
+Therefore It is essential to survey the transport of bacteria in the presence of plants.
+In this research, it has been investigated the effect of grass cultivation conditions and the size of the particles on the retention of Escherichia coli bacteria in the soil profile.

 Materials and Methods